Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Writing a book is fun, but actually getting it published, is where the magic happens.
-Now, parents can buy the book and children get to READ it!
+Now, parents can buy your book and children get to READ it!
 It’s what all of us authors dream of, right?
-But how do we exactly publish a children’s book?
+But how do we exactly find a publisher for our book?
+Here’s how.

 Everything You Need to Know to Publish a Children’s Book: